enel-gdh-educational/katacoda-scenarios/version-control/basics/step3.md

 #### Let us play more with commits

-So far, we have done something very simple: started tracking a new file, added it to the staging area, and made your first commit.
+So far, we did something very simple: started tracking a new file, added it to the staging area, and made our first commit.

-Let us simulate the natural evolution of a project.

-Let us add a new line to the ``README.md`` file:
+Let's simulate the natural evolution of a project, for instance by adding a new line to the ``README.md`` file:

 ```bash
 echo "Some additional info" >> README.md